 While there are some amazing movie cars out there, like the bat mobile and Doc’s DeLorean time machine, this list focuses on movies about cars and the act (or art) of driving them.
 In these movies, cars aren’t merely eye candy; they help carry the film.

-Check out our car movies list.
-All these films have an average score above 65%, according to Rotten Tomatoes and many have reached cult classic status or were Oscar nominees or winners.
+Check out our list of car films.
+All have an average score above 65%, according to Rotten Tomatoes and many have reached cult classic status or were Oscar nominees or winners.

 This suspenseful film noir follows two friends held at gunpoint by a hostile, psychopathic hitchhiker running from the law.
 The film was inspired by Billy Cook’s real-life murders and starts with text reading, “This is the true story of a man and a gun and a car.”